anuvindhs/TechWithAnuvindh/Ninjas/MasterClass-04Amit/Day 4/S3/README.md

 - **Data Transfer**: Charges apply for data transfer out of S3 or between classes.
 - **Free Tier**: New users get 5GB of S3 Standard storage with 20,000 GET and 2,000 PUT requests per month for the first 12 months.

----

-## **My Experience**

-I used S3 to create a data lake for a big data analytics project.
-By enabling Intelligent-Tiering, I optimized costs for unpredictable access patterns.
-Additionally, I configured bucket policies to secure sensitive data and used Cross-Region Replication to ensure disaster recovery readiness.